Practical guide Board Meetings & Recruitment What is a good format for a board audit?

 What is a good format for a board audit?

-Don’t forget to include digital experience: use of social media, the handling of databases and up-to-date technology are ever-growing fields where board knowledge is vital.
-The Covid crisis highlighted the necessity of arts organisations to be adept at technology and these skills continue to be built on.
+• Don’t forget to include digital experience: An understanding of the use and impact of AI tools, use of social media, handling of databases and other up-to-date technology are ever-growing fields where board knowledge is vital.
+(The Charity Commission recently issued an official warning to a charity for failing to effectively manage social media).

 Related resources